GoogleCloudPlatform/opentelemetry-operations-go/MIGRATION.md

 ## Migrate from Google Cloud Trace Exporter to OTLP Exporter

+For detailed information on Google Cloud Trace's native OTLP ingestion, see the official Google Cloud documentation on [Migrating to OTLP endpoints](https://docs.cloud.google.com/trace/docs/migrate-to-otlp-endpoints).

 To migrate from `github.com/GoogleCloudPlatform/opentelemetry-operations-go/exporter/trace` to the standard OpenTelemetry OTLP trace exporter:

 ### 1. Add Dependencies